 About 9 in 10 new user onboarding sequences begin with a welcome message.
 Welcome new users when they first log in to your app and give them direction on the next steps to take in their product journey.

 Tips for welcome message design

-Welcome messages are most often contained within a modal window—a large UI element that visually separates the user onboarding experience from the application’s interface itself.
-They often have a layer of transparency behind them to give users a peek into the main app.
-This design helps users keep an eye towards their end goal and may motivate them to complete your user onboarding experience in order to start using your app.
+Welcome messages are often contained within a modal window—a large UI element that visually separates the user onboarding experience from the application’s interface itself.
+These messages often have a layer of transparency behind them to give users a peek into the main app.
+This design helps users keep an eye on their end goal and may motivate them to complete your user onboarding experience to start using your app.

-Here’s a good deep dive on in-app welcome messages.
+Here’s a good deep dive into in-app welcome messages.